Thund3rPat/go-exercises/README.md

 This repository contains tools reimplemented in Golang for exercise purposes.

 Finished Tools:
-- A minimal system info fetcher written in Go
+- go-system-info: A minimal system info fetcher

+Unfinished Tools:
+- go-grep: A scaled-down version of grep